chmartinez/hache-design-system/README.md

 # Todo
 - [x] Add tests to the new component.
 - [x] Add dismissable alert functionality.
+- [x] Try to fix the issue with author's name in git commits
 - [ ] Add styles to alert.
 - [ ] Add `onDismiss` callback.
 - [ ] Find out how to setup aliases within a create-react-app (probably will imply VSCode changes) .